What if full arch restoration?

-- Your dentist at City Smiles will evaluate your mouth and determine the best route of treatment.
-They will determine how many implants are needed and the shape and size of your prosthetic teeth.
+- During an initial consultation, our team at City Smiles will evaluate your mouth and determine the best route of treatment.
+We will determine how many implants are needed and the size and shape of your near-natural prosthetic teeth.

-- Your implants will be installed.
-The titanium implants will act as your new tooth roots and usually four or five implants are used per arch.
-While your jawbone is integrating with the implants and your mouth heals we will secure temporary implant crowns so that the aesthetic and function of your smile is not affected.
+- The next step is to ensure you have no underlying dental issues that need fixing prior to beginning restoration.
+If your mouth is healthy, the next step is the installation of the dental implants.
+The titanium implants will act as your new roots and usually four to five implants are used per arch.
+Once installed, it will take several months for your jawbone to fuse to the dental implants.
+So while this happens, we will secure temporary implant crowns so that the aesthetic and function of your smile is not affected.

-- We will remove your temporary implant crowns and install your final bridge which will be permanently fixed in your mouth.
-This part of the procedure can require multiple visits.
+- Once your implants are fused with the jawbone, we will remove your temporary implant crowns and install your permanent bridge.
+This part of the procedure may require multiple visits.

 - End Result!
-Your smile will be fully restored and the restoration should appear just like a natural smile would.
+Your smile is fully restored, both he functional and aesthetics.
 Many patients prefer the permanency of this procedure as it allows them to feel like they still have their natural teeth.